Xe/site/blog/we-have-go-2.markdown

 point where Go didn’t have the easy to use cross-compiling superpower it currently has, and I think that is a more sure marker of success than anything else.</xeblog-conv>

+This one feature is probably at the heart of more CI flows, debian package releases and other workflows than we can know.
+It's really hard to understate how simple this kind of thing makes distributing software for other architectures, especially given that macOS has just switched over to aarch64 CPUs.

+Having the compiler be self-hosting does end up causing a minor amount of grief for people wanting to bootstrap a Go compiler from absolute source code on a new Linux distribtion (and slightly more after the minimum Go compiler version to compile Go will be raised to Go 1.17 with the release of Go 1.19 in about 6 months from the time of this post being written).
+This isn't too big of a practical issue given how fast the compiler builds, but it is a nonzero amount of work.
+The bootstrapping can be made simpler with [gccgo](https://gcc.gnu.org/onlinedocs/gccgo/), a GCC frontend that is mostly compatible with the semantics and user experience of the Go compiler that Google makes.

 ## Go Modules